centau/ecr/docs/api/ecr.md

     Returns a unique id representing a new component type.

-    Component types can be given a constructor which can be invoked when [`registry:add()`](Registry#add.md) or
+    Can be given a constructor which can be invoked when [`registry:add()`](Registry#add.md) or
     [`registry:patch()`](Registry#patch.md) is used.